apache/causeway/README.md

 Apache Isis
 ===========

 *[Apache Isis](http://isis.apache.org)™ software is a framework for rapidly developing domain-driven apps in Java.
-Write your business logic in entities, domain services and repositories, and the framework dynamically generates a representation of that domain model as a webapp or a RESTful API.
-Use for prototyping or production.*
+Write your business logic in entities, domain services and repositories, and the framework dynamically generates a representation of that domain model as a webapp or a RESTful API.*

 To see Isis in action, watch these [screencasts](http://isis.apache.org/intro/tutorials/screencasts.html).